nutttaro/llms-txt-builder/readme.txt

 == Description ==

-**NT LLMs.txt Builder** creates an LLMs.txt file (similar to robots.txt) that helps AI models and large language models (LLMs) understand your website structure and content.
+**LLMs.txt Builder** creates an LLMs.txt file (similar to robots.txt) that helps AI models and large language models (LLMs) understand your website structure and content.
 The file is accessible at `https://yourdomain.com/llms.txt` and includes links to all your published content.

 = Key Features =